 Sat 03.03.12 (The Press).
 Mayor Parker suggested bishop Matthews "put the quake damaged Christ Church Cathedral into public ownership so it can be restored."
 Matthews declined that stupidity.

 As Christchurch Cathedral & land was owned by the Anglican diocese, Parker was mad if he expected ratepayers to pay for Christchurch Cathedral restoration.
-Bishop Matthews' Cathedral demolition announcement would prove to be wishful thinking, as heritage fanatics' protests & court cases would delay new Christchurch Cathedral development for years.
+Bishop Matthews' Cathedral demolition announcement was wishful thinking, as heritage fanatics' protests & court cases would delay Christchurch Cathedral rebuild or restoration for years.

 Meanwhile property owners round Cathedral Sq wanted to put an artificial beach with tons of beach sand in Cathedral Sq.
 Matthews approved that mad idea.
 As 510 000 tons of silt had already been removed from Christchurch by CERA, those property owners were stark raving bonkers.
 Christchurch had real beaches nearby.
 (See CERA Update below).

-After those diversions Brownlee quietly announced a March-end deadline for orange zoners to know the fate of their land.
+After those silly diversions, Brownlee quietly announced a March-end deadline for orange zoners to know the fate of their land.
 Brownlee had formerly said February-end was the deadline.
 Also that the red zone CBD would not open in April as planned, due to slow demolition progress.
-That was usual Brownlee bullshit, as the CBD would only open again in more than a year's time.
+That was just Brownlee bullshit, as the CBD would only open again in more than a year's time.

 Over the next couple of years Brownlee would wriggle out of CERA deadline announcements, apologizing for CERA delays & blaming others for CERA delays.
 Council would become the butt of Brownlee's blamings, as councillors & mayor Parker were too weak to fight back.

-Counter to the above, Brownlee's & CERA boss Sutton's Earthquake Recovery Update, Issue 7 / February 2012, stated:
+Counter to the above, Brownlee's & CERA boss Sutton's Earthquake Recovery Update, Issue 7 / February 2012, read:

 "26 significant new commercial buildings within the CBD 4 avenues have had foundations laid.
 [Weasel words, as CERA didn't specify within, or without CERA's NZDF occupied, red zone cordon].